JacobNoahGlik/GradeAssistant_PoC/README.md

 ## Expected Google Output Files

-The Google Spreadsheet is based on the value of `Presets.GOOGLE_SPREADSHEET_ID`.
+The Google Spreadsheet is based on the `Presets.GOOGLE_SPREADSHEET_ID` value.
 The authenticating user **must** have "edit permissions."
 To update or change the value simply run `python3 update.py`, select "update_sheet", and enter the Google Spreadsheet URL.

 Below are the three new tabs that the script will upload during runtime.